cstarkjp/Langevin/README.md

 ## Installation

+For [`here for more comprehensive installation notes`](https://cstarkjp.github.io/Langevin/how-to-install/) that cover multiple platforms.
+The info below applies only to Linux and macOS.

 ### Python environment
 First, set up a suitable Python environment.
 The simplest tool is `uv`, but there are several other options.